fakedestinyck/C-echo-and-daytime/README.md

 echod listens on port 7.
 It uses `fork()` to create a child process, and use `seteuid` to drop privilege.
 Then it accpets in coming trafic, and sends back no matter what it receives from the client.

+If the client drop the connection by sending `q`, the server will terminate the connection from the server side as well.

 **NOTE**